 OPEN DAY INFORMATION

-As it will not be possible to run Open Morning on site this year, prospective pupils and their parents are invited to view our Open Day videos which will be available on or before Saturday 27 February 2021.
+As it will not be possible to run Open Morning on site this year, prospective pupils and their parents are invited to view our Open Day videos which will be available in January 2022.

 TO PARENT(S)/GUARDIAN(S) NAMING FRIENDS’ SCHOOL AS A PREFERENCE ON YOUR CHILD’S TRANSFER APPLICATION.

 Parents should note that a readable, scanned copy of the original notification of the score received from AQE should be uploaded along with the online Transfer Application.

 SPECIAL CIRCUMSTANCES and/or SPECIAL PROVISIONS